This agreement is for the purpose of running an efficient and effective online school.

 All withdrawal requests must be received in writing (Wilson Hill Academy, PO Box 50115, Austin, TX 78763) or by email to Admin@WilsonHillAcademy.com

 Alternative Payment Plan Option: For those students and parents desiring a payment plan option, a 30% deposit is due upon registration.
-Except in the case of cancellation within 2 weeks of registration and prior to June 1, 2016, this is non-refundable.
+Except in the case of cancelation within 2 weeks of registration and prior to June 1, 2017, this is non-refundable.
 With that exception, the policy on course changes and withdrawals detailed above applies.
-Parents will be contacted by email (from the FACTS system) with details on how to enroll in an automatic payment plan that spreads the remaining payments evenly over a number of months.
-The first payment is due in May, 2016 (or during the month following registration if registration takes place in May or later), and the final payment due by December 20, 2016.
-Registrations with no corresponding payment plan in place will be subject to cancellation without refund on July 1, 2016 (or 30 days after registration, whichever is latest).
+Parents will be contacted with details on how to enroll in an automatic payment plan that spreads the remaining payments evenly over a number of months.
+The first payment is due in May, 2017 (or during the month following registration if registration takes place in May or later) and the final payment is due by December 20, 2017.
+Registrations with no corresponding payment plan in place will be subject to cancellation without refund on June 15, 2017, (or 30 days after registration, whichever is latest).

 Late Enrollment: Any student enrolling in a class after the class has met will be considered to be a Late Enrollee.
 Details of payments, credit for the class, etc. vary based on the class and individual situation, but normally full payment will be expected.
 Details are available for any given situation by contacting Wilson Hill Academy directly.